-Shows what kind of access to the device that is active, and what encryption protocols are in use.
+Shows what kind of access to the device that is active, what encryption protocols are in use, and if unsigned apps are allowed.
 Recommendations to the settings are based on the AXIS OS Hardening Guide.

 Hardening guide: Link to AXIS OS Hardening guide where you can learn more about cybersecurity on Axis devices and best practices.